AHPCO Executive Committee

 Casey has been in this role since 2018 and has spent almost the entirety of her career in hospice, starting in 2003.

 Casey has diverse compliance, policy, operational and sales experience.
 She also has had the opportunity to manage not only home hospice care but hospice inpatient unit care as well.
-With a passion for the mission of hospice, Casey strives to build effective teams and clear obstacles for the team so they can focus on what matters most – patient care.
+With a passion for the mission of hospice, Casey strives to build effective teams and clear obstacles for the team so they can focus on what matters most is patient care.

-Paige Butler, AHPCO Executive Committee Member
+Cindy Everett, AHPCO Executive Committee Member

 Paige Butler is the Director of Hospice and Palliative Care at Baptist Health in Mongomery, AL. She has been in the homecare/hospice industry for 18 years and is also a nurse practitioner by trade, and this helps her bring clinical expertise and merge it with day-to-day operations of hospice and palliative care.